LagoVista/docs/Simulator/OpenSource.md

 title: Simulator - Open Source
 keywords: simulator, development, opensource

-status: readyforreview
+status: readyforapproval
 created: 20171003
-updated: 20171003
+updated: 20171017
 createdby: Kevin D. Wolf
-updatedby: Kevin D. Wolf
+updatedby: klworkman
 ---
 [Home](../Index.md) > [Simulator](Index.md)

 # Simulator - Open Source

-When we started to build NuvIoT we searched for a good general purpose device simulator that we could use to help build and test our system.
-We didn't find any that met our needs so we decided to build our own.
+When we started to build NuvIoT, we searched for a good, general-purpose device simulator that we could use to help build and test our system.
+We did not find any that met our needs, so we decided to build our own.

-We decided to offer up our simulator as a free app on the Windows Store for the Desktop and Windows Phone applications and by the end of the year we will have this published for both iOS and Android as well.
+We decided to offer up our simulator as a free app on the Windows Store for Desktop and Windows Phone applications.
+By the end of the year, we will have this published for both iOS and Android as well.

-The simulator isn't specific to NuvIoT, however you will need to create an account, this will allow you to store simulator definitions for free on our server and use them from any machine.
+The simulator is not specific to NuvIoT.
+You will need to create a a NuvIoT account.
+This will allow you to store simulator definitions for free on our server as well as access them from any machine.

 Our application was built with a number of [Nuget Packages](https://www.nuget.org/packages?q=lagovista.) that make up the the LagoVista Devices, IoT and Home Automation Frameworks.
-The simulator was built with the Xamarin Frameworks using Xamarin Forms and the full source code is availabe on [github](https://github.com/lagovista/simulator).
+The simulator was built with the Xamarin Frameworks using Xamarin Forms.
+The full source code is available on [Github](https://github.com/lagovista/simulator).